opendroneid/receiver-android/supported-smartphones.md

 Well, that might happen.
 Please create an Issue for that and we will do our best to inspect it.

-#### Found a better way to test smartphones for Direct Remote ID capabilities?
+#### Found a better way to test smartphones for Broadcast Remote ID capabilities?

 Any contribution is welcome!
 Feel free to open an Issue so we can discuss it further.